MA EPHT - Cancer

 What is known about cancer and the environment?

-Because of the complex interplay of many factors, it is not possible to predict whether a specific environmental exposure will cause a particular person to develop cancer.
-We know that certain genetic and environmental factors increase the risk of developing cancer, but we rarely know the exact combination of factors responsible for a person's cancer.
+The relationship between exposure and the development of cancer is complex.
+It is not possible to predict if a specific environmental exposure will cause an individual person to develop cancer.
 This also means that we usually don't know why one person gets cancer and another does not.

 Available data

-Use the Explore Maps & Tables link to access the following measures.
 The most current available data will be shown.
-Be sure to check the site periodically for new data as it becomes available.
+Be sure to check the site periodically as new data is added.
+To protect privacy, no information is shown that could potentially identify an individual.

 Cancer data are presented on the MA EPHT website using two different types of statistics: